NaijaRC: A Multi-choice Reading Comprehension Dataset for Nigerian Languages

-\paragraph{Experimental setup} In this work, we evaluated the performance of a fine-tuned pre-trained encoder-only model, specifically AfroXLMR-base~\cite{alabi-etal-2022-adapting}, as well as two large language models (LLMs), namely ChatGPT and GPT-4.
-For AfroXLMR-base, we evaluated its performance in a zero-shot cross-lingual setting whereby we finetuned the model on the RACE dataset for 3 epochs and evaluated the performance of the resulting model on YORC.
-Furthermore, we prompted ChatGPT and GPT-4 providing them with the question, options, and context paragraph.
+\paragraph{Experimental setup} In this work, we evaluated the performance of fine-tuned pre-trained encoder-only models, specifically AfroXLMR-base~\cite{alabi-etal-2022-adapting}, Serengeti~\citep{adebara-etal-2023-serengeti} and OFA-768~\citep{liu2023ofa}, as well as two large language models (LLMs), namely GPT-3.5 and GPT-4.
+For the encoder based PLMs, we evaluated their performance in a zero-shot cross-lingual setting where we fine-tuned the model on the training split of Belebele~\footnote{the training data is a combination of several multiple choice datasets and can be retrieved here https://github.com/facebookresearch/belebele}~\citep{bandarkar2023belebele} dataset for 3 epochs and evaluated the performance of the resulting model on NaijaRC.
+Furthermore, we prompted GPT-3.5 and GPT-4 providing them with the question, options, and context paragraph.
 The output of these models are then mapped back to the option labels for evaluation.
 All these models are evaluated using accuracy as the metric.

-\paragraph{Experimental results} The experimental results are presented in Table \ref{tbl:main_result}.
-The AfroXLMR-base model fine-tuned on RACE, achieved an accuracy of 61.40\% on the RACE test set.
-However, when we evaluated the cross-lingual capability of this model on the YORC test set, the performance significantly declined, with an accuracy of 29.31\%.
-This performance is comparable to that of a random classifier, which predicts uniformly across the four options.
-We observed a similar random classifier behavior when ChatGPT was evaluated on the YORC test set.
-However, on English test set, ChatGPT outperforms AfroXLMR on RACE data by 4.4\%.
-This again confirms that these models perform better when applied to downstream tasks for English and other high-resource languages, rather than low-resource languages.

-Furthermore, GPT-4 showed the best performance on the YORC data, with an accuracy of 36.14\%.
-However, this accuracy is still considerably lower than the performance of the AfroXLMR-base and ChatGPT on the English test set.
-These results highlight the existing challenges faced by these pre-trained and LLMs in accurately answering questions within a multi-choice QA setting.